ginstrom/paladin-novel/cline_docs/continuity.md

 #### Universal Paladin Abilities
 - **Healing**: All paladins possess divine healing capabilities
 - **Combat prowess**: Unusually good fighting ability enhanced by divine blessing

+#### Attitude to conflict
+- **Conflict seeking**: "A paladin's duty is to root out evil, not hide from it."
+- **Inspiring**: Paladins inspire in others the courage to resist evil.
+They naturally draw followers to fight.

 #### Individual Powers
 - **Uniqueness**: Most powers are unique to each paladin